 Keep an Eye on Your DTI

 Make sure your debt-to-income ratio (DTI) is as low as possible.
-Your DTI is a key part of securing a mortgage, and while the lower the better, it should fall below 36%.
+Your DTI is a key part of securing a home mortgage loan, and while the lower the better, it should fall below 36% — although for certain types of mortgage the DTI can be as high as 43%.

-Months 10–12: Learn the Ins and Outs of the Mortgage Process
+Months 10–12: Learn About the Mortgage Process (While You Keep Saving)

 Do Your Mortgage Application Prep

 Your mortgage company will require quite a bit of paperwork to get your loan approved.
-Complete what’s necessary and be sure to ask about the application, origination, and lender fees up front so you don’t get blindsided late in the game.
+Familiarize yourself with the mortgage loan application process.
 Also check your credit score once more to make sure it’s still solid.

 Explore Homebuyer Assistance Programs

-If a fixer-upper is your goal, the HUD 203(k) loan is worth exploring.
+If a fixer-upper is your goal, a HUD loan may be worth exploring.
 And depending on where you’re looking to buy, you might find city- or state-specific homebuyers assistance programs.